Search blog

 - VII.
 Some Words/Phrases/Idioms Related to Hope

-I. What is Hope?
+I. What is Hope in English?

 "Hope" /hoʊp/ is both a verb and a noun that means "to expect or desire something."
 The structure of "hope" is quite flexible; it can be used in various tenses, but it is most commonly used in the present tense to refer to the future.